termux/x11-packages/CONTRIBUTING.md

 - Packages must NOT be phishing or pentesting tools.
 This does not apply for tools with double purpose like Nmap.

+- Binary form of requested package should be less than 90 MB.

 Also we will reject any requests for low-quality packages, simple utilities consisting of one-file scripts and scripts which automate use of existing packages.